 All test pits shall be excavated, profiled, and sampled in accordance with relevant Manual and industry best practice.
 The dimensions of the excavation shall be sufficient to permit safe working conditions and to allow for adequate quantities of material to be sampled from each horizon for the envisaged testing.
-All test pits shall be hand excavated to a minimum depth of 800mm, or deeper if so, specified by the design engineer with minimum dimensions of 750 x 750 mm.
-The location shall be appropriate for identified uniform sections.
+All test pits shall be excavated to a minimum depth of 800mm, or deeper if so, specified by the design engineer.